+Come and explore the beautiful settings of this wild woodland that we're creating.
 The main gates are Barton may be closed but they will never be locked, and visitors are actively encouraged.

 There is a public footpath connecting Barton and Comberton that runs East to West along the hedge that separates the South and North Glebes.
 Please make sure the gates at either end are closed.
-There is a stile that allows access to the North Glebe from the bridleway along our Eastern boundary.
+There is also a stile that allows access to the North Glebe from the bridleway along our Eastern boundary.